condevtion/.github/profile/README.md

 ## About

-Within these pages, the arcane code and whispered secrets of the I2C Sensors board are now unveiled.
-We invite the curious to delve into its digital heart.
+Condeviton is the home for the I2C Sensors Board, offering open-source schematics and code for a compact sensor platform.

-## The Triple Eye of Observation: I2C Sensors Board
+## I2C Sensors Board

-A nexus of three little digital sensors - each a tiny sentinel gathering data from the ether.
-They measure the very breath of the air - pressure, the mists and fever of the surroundings - relative humidity and temperature, and the hidden spectrum and the Glow - light and color.
+The board features a set of three miniature digital sensors.
+They measure temperature, pressure, relative humidity, ambient light and color (RGB).

 <img width="320" height="290" alt="I2CSensors Board" src="https://github.com/user-attachments/assets/269caf3b-be8b-4e8b-b98a-6cf10cff9b34" />

-All three miniature eyes draw their strength from a common 3.3V power stream (`VDD`, `GND`), and commune via the sacred I2C bus (`SCL`, `SCA`).
-This bus is fortified with pull-up resistors, ensuring the messages are not lost to the void.
-For those requiring immediate, urgent notifications, the interrupt lines for the pressure and ambient light sensors (`IP`, `IL`) stand exposed and ready to signal.
+All the sensors powered from a common 3.3V source (`VDD`, `GND`), and communicate over I2C bus (`SCL`, `SCA`) which is already equipped with pull-up resistors.
+Additionally, pressure and light sensor's interrupt lines exposed on dedicated pins (`IP`, `IL`).

 Assembled samples are available at ebay - [Temperature, Pressure, Humidity, Light, and Color I2C Sensors Board](https://ebay.us/m/AJYYwf).

-## The Breath of the Air: Pressure
+## Pressure

-The SPL07-003 a miniaturized digital barometric air pressure sensor from [Goermicro](https://en.goermicro.com/) (U1) is the component responsible for sensing the great weight of the atmosphere.
-Its I2C calling address can be mystically altered by the solder jumper (J3).
-For deeper study into its workings, consult its ancient scroll [SPL07-003.pdf](https://media.digikey.com/pdf/Data%20Sheets/Goertek%20Microelectronics%20PDFs/SPL07-003.pdf) in DigiKey's scriptorium.
+SPL07-003 is responsible for air pressure measurements.
+It is a miniaturized digital barometric sensor from [Goermicro](https://en.goermicro.com/) (U1).
+Its I2C address can be altered by the solder jumper (J3).
+For mor details consult its datasheet [SPL07-003.pdf](https://media.digikey.com/pdf/Data%20Sheets/Goertek%20Microelectronics%20PDFs/SPL07-003.pdf) in DigiKey's media storage.

-## The Mists and the Fever: Humidity and Temperature
+## Humidity and Temperature

-For divining the environment's relative humidity and its precise temperature, we rely on the ENS210 sensor from [ScioSense](https://www.sciosense.com/).
-This clever chip is a dual-purpose artifact, featuring both a humidity detector and a surprisingly accurate thermometer.
-The full spellbook is detailed in the [ENS210-Datasheet.pdf](https://www.sciosense.com/wp-content/uploads/2025/09/ENS210-Datasheet.pdf).
+For relative humidity and temperature measurements the board relies on the ENS210 sensor from [ScioSense](https://www.sciosense.com/).
+The chip contains high accuracy temperature sensor (0.15°C).
+More information can be found in the [ENS210-Datasheet.pdf](https://www.sciosense.com/wp-content/uploads/2025/09/ENS210-Datasheet.pdf).

-## The Hidden Spectrum and the Glow: Ambient Light and Color
+## Ambient Light and Color

-The APDS-9999 from [Broadcom](https://www.broadcom.com/) is the eye that sees beyond.
-It measures ambient light, the invisible infrared, and the glorious RGB hues.
-It is the keeper of the colors and the light's intensity.
-Unlock its secrets on its own illuminated page - [APDS-9999](https://www.broadcom.com/products/optical-sensors/integrated-ambient-light-and-proximity-sensors/apds-9999).
+The APDS-9999 from [Broadcom](https://www.broadcom.com/) is an ambient light, infrared, and RGB sensor.
+It can be configured to measure overall illuminance or to use four individual channels for red, green, blue, and infrared light.
+See further description on its page - [APDS-9999](https://www.broadcom.com/products/optical-sensors/integrated-ambient-light-and-proximity-sensors/apds-9999).

-## The Vision of the Aether: Tools
+## Tools

-Should you seek to capture the raw whispers of the sensors, the [i2cs-test](https://github.com/condevtion/i2cs-test) utility is your initial scrying pool.
-Though meant for trials, it can fully extract all data from the I2C sensors.
-Once these secrets are bound, the powerful [i2cs-graph](https://github.com/condevtion/i2cs-graph) utility is summoned.
-This potent spell transforms the raw whispers into magnificent charts and spectral lines, allowing the initiated to gaze upon the flow of data.
+The board can be tested and simple measurements can be done with [i2cs-test](https://github.com/condevtion/i2cs-test) utility.
+Data gathered by it can be visualized by [i2cs-graph](https://github.com/condevtion/i2cs-graph).
+It produces charts for main measured values - temperature, pressure, relative humidity, illuminance, relative infrared readings, normalized RGB channels, and shows measured colors as RGB chart background.

 <img width="651" height="509" alt="I2CS-data" src="https://github.com/user-attachments/assets/038d8b69-3c94-4f1b-be64-43c09d959b49" />